MaryamZahiri/Robot-QR-code/README.md

 # Robot-QR-code-follower
 Development of Human-tracking Robot using the QR Code recognition in Linux environment.
 As a result, Robot detects the QR code and follow it.
 (ROS-based processes)

+# Powerbot
+A mobile robot that was used in this package

 # Setup

   - Charge robot